Tempe Town Lake: Dam

 Each section of dam, or bladder, was about 240 ft long, weighed 80000 lb, and was more than 1 in thick.
 At times, a small amount of water could be seen flowing over the top of the west dams, creating a 19 ft waterfall.
 This water was then recaptured by a recirculation system and pumped back into the lake.

 The east dams were 5 ft high and sat on a 2 ft concrete base.
 The west dams were 16 ft high and sat on a 3 ft base.

 Tempe's old dams were computer controlled to maintain air pressure of 6 psi.
 They could be controlled individually to within 1/2 in and could be lowered incrementally depending on the flood conditions.
 Due to rapid deterioration of the west dams, the City of Tempe had worked out an agreement to replace them with manufacturer Bridgestone.
 Replacement costs were expected to reach $2.5 million USD.
 Work was scheduled to begin in the spring of 2010 in conjunction with a new $6.3 million USD pedestrian bridge that will cross over the tops of the west dams.
 However, due to the high amount of rainfall in the winter and upstream runoff in the spring, the project had been postponed until July.

-In 2014 Tempe began work on a new dam 100 ft west of the dam in place at the tiime.
+In 2014 Tempe began work on a new dam 100 ft west of the dam in place at the time.
 Construction was completed in the spring of 2016.
 The dam features seven steel gates, the largest of their kind in the world at over 100 ft long and weighing 230000 lb.